-A diminishing interest in traditional culture
+A diminishing interest in traditional culture in East Asia

 Though craft and design is a significant part of the creative economy in the region, particularly in emerging economies such as Burma, Indonesia, Malaysia, Thailand and Vietnam, interest in culture-based design processes is diminishing, particularly among young people.

-We aim to make connections between local craftswomen and international designers that will inspire the next generation to value and nurture their cultural assets and identities.
+Our regional programme aims to make connections between local craftswomen and international designers that will inspire the next generation to value and nurture their cultural assets and identities.